0takuc0mrade/Sylon/task_b_solution_paper.md

 ### System Architecture and Reproducibility
 The Sylon recommendation engine is built on a scalable **Next.js** and **FastAPI** stack, featuring an Ethereal Voice Orb UI powered by ElevenLabs that allows users to literally speak to their recommendation engine.

-The entire orchestration layer and the evaluation scripts for NDCG@10 are fully documented in the repository, ensuring complete code reproducibility for the judges.
+The entire orchestration layer and the evaluation scripts for NDCG@10 are fully documented in the repository, ensuring complete code reproducibility.